Battle of Hampden: Battle of Hampden

 Captain Charles Morris (pictured c.
 1850) commanded the USS Adams during the battle.

 When Morris entered the river late in August he moved past Buckstown (now Bucksport, Maine) and anchored at the mouth of the Souadabscook Stream in Hampden on the west bank of the Penobscot some 30 miles inland.
 Anticipating an attack, he placed nine of the ship's guns in battery on a nearby hill and fourteen on the wharf next to his crippled ship.
 Morris, commanding a crew of 150, called for help from Brigadier General John Blake, commander of the Eastern Militia at Brewer.
 Blake responded with some 550 militiamen and formed the center of a defensive line running along a ridge facing south, towards Castine.

 Lieutenant Lewis showed up with his two dozen or so regulars and two field pieces.
 Adding a carronade, he went in line to the west and commanded the north-south road, the expected route of British attackers.

 Late on September 2, Barrie landed his force at Bald Hill Cove three miles below Hampden and waited for morning.
 Early on September 3, in rain and fog, the British moved on Hampden, led by Lt.
 Colonel Henry John.
 Skirmishers met with resistance at Pitcher's Brook (now Reeds Brook), primarily from the guns directed by Lewis, but John sent reinforcements and the British stormed across the bridge.
 In short order, the full force was in position to continue against the American defensive line on the hill.
-The sight of the oncoming disciplined Redcoats, bayonets glistening, rattled the untrained militia.
-The center broke and fled to the woods toward Bangor.
+Upon spotting the advancing British troops, the defenders panicked; the American center broke and fled to the woods toward Bangor.
 Morris on the left and Lewis on the right found themselves in untenable positions.
 About to be overrun, Morris spiked his guns and ignited a train leading to the Adams.
-With colors flying, the ship blew up before the British could intervene.
+With colors flying, the ship blew up before the attackers could prevent her from being destroyed.
 Lewis likewise spiked his guns and withdrew to the north.
 Morris and his navy band made it to Bangor, crossed west through rugged country to the Kennebec River, and around September 9 arrived at their base in Portsmouth, New Hampshire.
 After two weeks, every sailor reported, not a man missing, a source of great satisfaction for Morris.

 At this point, Barrie detailed 200 men to take control of Hampden while he and the balance of his force pursued the Americans in the direction of Bangor.
 Eighty prominent men of the Hampden area spent a night as prisoners.
 Most were paroled the next day.